ckczzj/ShiftDDPMs/README.md

 To train ShiftDDPM, run this command:

 ```
-cd ./trainer
-CUDA_VISIBLE_DEVICES=0,1,2,3 python3 train_shift.py --world_size 4
+bash scripts/dist_train_shift_diffusion.sh 1 0 4
 ```

-You can change the config file and run path in the python file.
+You can change the config file and run path in the script file.